AnneThor/aws-caps/README.md

 # aws-caps
-An event driven package delivery system notification service hosted on AWS and using SNS, SQS and Lambda serverless functions
+An event driven package delivery system notification service hosted on AWS and using SNS, SQS and locally hosted node.js apps

 ## Project planning